Group and Division Applicability

 Linguistics 313 - Topics in Language and Society: Language, Race and Ethnicity in the West

 Full course for one semester.
 This course is an opportunity to explore the unique linguistic situations of various ethnic groups in the North American West.
 Building on concepts from Linguistics 211 and 212, the course presents in more detail the social and linguistic dynamics of ethnic speech communities in the West, with attention to the unique historical and sociocultural experience of ethnic groups in the West.
 Social dynamics will be considered alongside theoretical approaches to identity construction, language attitudes, and outcomes in terms of linguistic behavior.
 Students will complete a final capstone project exploring language use among a particular ethnic community of the North American West.
+May be repeated for credit with consent of the instructor.
+Prerequisite: Linguistics 212 or equivalent, or consent of the instructor.
 Conference.

 Linguistics 320 - Phonetics